13 Top-Rated Things to Do in Naperville, Illinois

-About 35 miles west of the Windy City, Naperville is one of the largest and most popular suburbs to visit outside of Chicago.
+Naperville is one of the largest and most popular suburbs to visit outside of Chicago, approximately 35 miles west of downtown.
 The congested city traffic and skyscraper views are out of sight in Naperville, and visitors are more likely to see covered bridges, public art, and colorful local shops and restaurants.

-The main artery of entertainment and fun things to do in Naperville is the Naperville Riverwalk.
-A two-mile pedestrian path in the heart of the city, the Naperville Riverwalk connects green spaces and other top attractions of the city.
+The main artery of sightseeing and fun things to do in Naperville is the Naperville Riverwalk.
+This two-mile pedestrian path in the heart of the city connects green spaces and other top tourist attractions of the city.
+These places to visit include several local and national storefronts, encouraging some light shopping or a bite to eat.

-Surrounding the city, other outdoor attractions like Cantigny Park and the different DuPage County Forest Preserves offer even more to explore.
+Beautiful outdoor attractions also surround the city, like Cantigny Park and the different DuPage County Forest Preserves.
 Plan your adventures with our list of the top things to do in Naperville, Illinois.

 1. Naperville Riverwalk